ulrik-vj/cis18-benchmarks-ubuntu-debian-ig1/README.md

 It's function is only intended for one time use on a new server setup.

-## Info regarding Hostbased Firewall, Remote Log Server
+## Info regarding Hostbased Firewall, Remote Log Server, bootloader, IVP4

 **Firewall** this script is using IPtables.
 Not UFW or NFtables, they are removed according to CIS requirements, because IPtables was chosen as primary.

 **Log server** this script is using Wazuh as remote log server [What is Wazuh ?](https://documentation.wazuh.com/current/getting-started/architecture.html)

+**Bootloader** the script is using grub as default bootloader.

+**IVP** the script will only use IVP4 and disable IVP6.

 ## Prerequisites before running the script

 **Partitions**

 If you wish having seperate partitions according to CIS 18 IG1, you must create these during installation of server.
 It would be a good idea to do while isntalling debian 11 or Ubuntu 22.
-Pick sizes of your prefered liking:
+Research and implement sizes according to your own server requirements:

 - /var
 - /var/tmp